rerun-io/rerun/examples/rust/README.md

 ## Datasets

 Some examples require small datasets to be downloaded before they run.
-These datasets can be downloaded by running the homonymous python examples (each example that requires it will tell you how to).
+These datasets can be downloaded by running the homonymous Python examples (each example that requires it will tell you how to).

 The datasets will be added to a subdir called `dataset`, which is in the repo-wide `.gitignore`.